 The reason clientgen cannot generate the stubs from the dynamic WSDL in this case is that when you specify the @UserDataConstraint annotation, all client applications are required to specify a truststore, including clientgen.
 However, there is currently no way for clientgen to specify a truststore, thus the Ant task must generate its client components from a static WSDL that describes the Web service in the same way as the dynamic WSDL.

 - 5. When you run the client application that invokes the Web service, specify certain properties to indicate the SSL implementation that your application should use.
-In particular: - To specify the Certicom SSL implementation, use the following properties where trustStore specifies the name of the client-side truststore that contains the list of trusted certificates (one of which should be the server's certificate).
-To disable host name verification, also specify the following property:
+In particular: - To specify the Sun SSL implementation, use the following properties: